Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 ```

 Note that the custom middleware is provided only as an example, and it has numerous limitations (like a hard dependency on `MSALPerUserMemoryTokenCache`) that limit its applicability outside of this scenario.

+## How to deploy this sample to Azure

+This project has one WebApp / Web API projects.
+To deploy them to Azure Web Sites, you'll need, for each one, to:

+- create an Azure Web Site
+- publish the Web App / Web APIs to the web site, and
+- update its client(s) to call the web site instead of IIS Express.

+### Create and publish the `openidconnect-v2` to an Azure Web Site

+1. Sign in to the [Azure portal](https://portal.azure.com).
+1. Click `Create a resource` in the top left-hand corner, select **Web** --> **Web App**, and give your web site a name, for example, `openidconnect-v2-contoso.azurewebsites.net`.
+1. Thereafter select the `Subscription`, `Resource Group`, `App service plan and Location`. `OS` will be **Windows** and `Publish` will be **Code**.
+1. Click `Create` and wait for the App Service to be created.
+1. Once you get the `Deployment succeeded` notification, then click on `Go to resource` to navigate to the newly created App service.
+1. Once the web site is created, locate it it in the **Dashboard** and click it to open **App Services** **Overview** screen.
+1. From the **Overview** tab of the App Service, download the publish profile by clicking the **Get publish profile** link and save it.
+Other deployment mechanisms, such as from source control, can also be used.
+1. Switch to Visual Studio and go to the openidconnect-v2 project.
+Right click on the project in the Solution Explorer and select **Publish**.
+Click **Import Profile** on the bottom bar, and import the publish profile that you downloaded earlier.
+1. Click on **Configure** and in the `Connection tab`, update the Destination URL so that it is a `https` in the home page url, for example [https://openidconnect-v2-contoso.azurewebsites.net](https://openidconnect-v2-contoso.azurewebsites.net).
+Click **Next**.
+1. On the Settings tab, make sure `Enable Organizational Authentication` is NOT selected.
+Click **Save**.
+Click on **Publish** on the main screen.
+1. Visual Studio will publish the project and automatically open a browser to the URL of the project.
+If you see the default web page of the project, the publication was successful.

+### Update the Active Directory tenant application registration for `openidconnect-v2`

+1. Navigate back to to the [Azure portal](https://portal.azure.com).
+In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations (Preview)**.
+1. In the resultant screen, select the `openidconnect-v2` application.
+1. From the *Branding* menu, update the **Home page URL**, to the address of your service, for example [https://openidconnect-v2-contoso.azurewebsites.net](https://openidconnect-v2-contoso.azurewebsites.net).
+Save the configuration.
+1. Add the same URL in the list of values of the *Authentication -> Redirect URIs* menu.
+If you have multiple redirect urls, make sure that there a new entry using the App service's Uri for each redirect url.

 ## Community Help and Support